out-of-cheese-error/gooseberry/README.md

 #### Page template

-`gooseberry config kb page`

-Change the template used for rendering a single page (NOT the Index page).
+The `page` template is used for rendering a single page of annotations (NOT the Index page).
 The following keys can be used inside the template:

 * `{{ name }}` - file stem
 * `{{ relative_path }}` - path relative to KB directory